 Obtaining Tcl-ChemShell

-The original Tcl-based version of ChemShell is licenced under a proprietary STFC licence.
-We are distributing the latest version of the code (v3.7) to academic research groups on receipt of a completed licence agreement and (in the case of non-UK licencees) a licence fee of 500 UK Pounds.
-The license covers the ChemShell code, not the standalone quantum chemistry or MD codes to which ChemShell provides interfaces.
+Tcl-ChemShell is licenced under a proprietary STFC licence.
+We distribute the latest version of the code (v3.7) to academic research groups on receipt of a completed licence agreement and (in the case of non-UK licencees) a licence fee of 500 UK Pounds.
+Note that the license covers the ChemShell code, not the standalone quantum chemistry or MD codes to which ChemShell provides interfaces, which must be obtained separately.

 You can download a copy of the Academic Licence form which should be completed, scanned and emailed to Tom Keal.